ngrok/ngrok-docs/docs/integrations/box/webhooks.md

 1. On the **Manage Signature Keys** page, click **Generate Key** in the **Primary Key** section and then click **COPY** to copy the value of the generated primary key.

-1. Restart your ngrok agent by running the command, replacing `{your primay key}` with the value you have copied before:
+1. Restart your ngrok agent by running the command, replacing `{your primary key}` with the value you have copied before:
-    `ngrok http 3000 --verify-webhook box --verify-webhook-secret {your primay key}`
+    `ngrok http 3000 --verify-webhook box --verify-webhook-secret {your primary key}`

-1. Access [Box](https://box.com/), sign in using your Box account and then upload a file from your desktop to the folder you selected during the webhook registration.
+1. Access [Box](https://box.com/), sign in using your Box account, and then upload a file from your desktop to the folder you selected during the webhook registration.
 See [Integrate Box](#setup-webhook).

 Verify that your local application receives the request and logs information to the terminal.